Skip to main content

 Being in a regular state of hyperarousal can cause chronic anxiety and overactive fear responses.
 It can also cause problems for pet owners, who expect their dogs to be reliably well-behaved and trustworthy.

 For these reasons, your vet might prescribe a medication to treat hyperarousal, such as Fluoxetine, or a complementary treatment like pheromone spray or L-theanine.
 Want to keep it natural?
-Our supplement, Harmony, is designed to support dogs who are stressed or anxious.
+Our supplement, Harmony/products/harmony, is designed to support dogs who are stressed or anxious.

 Did you know?
 Diet affects your dog’s brain activity – this is supported by a wealth of scientific research.
 One such study found that DHA-rich fish oil significantly improved puppies’ memory and immune functions.
 It’s logical to assess your pup’s diet – and try a more nutrient-rich food, or a targeted supplement – before starting them on a medication.